JUSTICE SOCIETY OF AMERICA

 Compiled by Jason Greenfield

-Below is a list of all DC Comics characters, beginning with the company's very first books.
-At the time of their publication, the company was called National Allied Publications.
-Their first book was New Fun Comics #1 (February 1935, which became More Fun Comics with issue #7).
+Browse through all of DC Comics earliest characters, beginning with the company's first comic book titles.
+At the time of their initial publication, the company was listed as National Allied Publications in the indicia.
+Their first title was New Fun Comics #1 (February 1935, which became More Fun Comics with issue #7).
+This was the first publisher of comic books to fill each issue with entirely new strips.

-This list generally excludes humor characters, licensed newspaper characters, and some purely historical characters.
-These pages makes no attempt to chronicle these characters' adventures.
+The lists in this series of pages might exclude some humor characters, licensed newspaper characters, and some historical characters.
 To learn more, please visit various other sites (links below).
 Some characters's names provide a link to other information on this site.

 |Character||Appeared in Issues…||Notes|